 Arabic medical terms are complex and challenging, which can make Arabic medical translation a daunting task.

-Translating Arabic medical terms requires a solid understanding of their semantic structure.
-One term could have multiple meanings and interpretations, depending on the context.
-To avoid misinterpretation, Arabic medical translators need to always be up to date with the ever-changing Arabic medical terms around them.
 They are also non-standardized, meaning that they change from one country or sector to the other.
 In very small medical sectors, specific Arabic medical jargon can be used, but because it is on such a small scale, the terminology rarely makes it to directories or dictionaries.

 Prefixes and Suffixes